Should programming be taught as a basic skill alongside reading, writing, and math?

 I also think that you would run ito the same gap in access/resources as you would with any other type of learning---those with lots of resources (upper-middle class, wealth, money) will be the ones that excel.
 Or even have access to the technology.
 While those in poorer schools probably won't even have working computers.

-almost 13 years ago
+about 13 years ago

 You couldn't see yourself doing it, but I can :).
 As far as access, I'm sure there will be some access issues exacerbated by socio-economic status - but it's not the same as when computers were huge mainframes and very inaccessible.
 Furthermore, there are tons of free resources out there like the Try Ruby tutorial I linked to in my answer.

-Rob Walsh – almost 13 years ago
+Rob Walsh – about 13 years ago

 login to leave comment